smfm-project/sen2mosaic/docs/source/worked_example_python.rst

     # Combine the L3A files into an output GeoTiff mosaic tile
     sen2mosaic.L3B.main()

-Let's say that you wanted to generate a mosaic product which did not use the cloud mask improvements implemented in ``sen2mosaic``.
+Let's say that we wanted to generate a mosaic product which did not use the cloud mask improvements implemented in ``sen2mosaic``.
 In this case you could modify the processing chain as follows:

 .. code-block:: python